akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by compromising any node with certificates issued by the same internal PKI tree.

-It is also security best-practice to [disable the Java serializer](#disable-java-serializer) because of its multiple [known attack surfaces](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995).
+It is also security best-practice to @ref[disable the Java serializer](serialization.md#disable-java-serializer) because of its multiple [known attack surfaces](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995).

 <a id="remote-tls"></a>